stoogoff/parchment/src/aletheiansoc/001-thicker-than-water.md

 The miller looked over and giggled, gesturing with his stumped hand so that blood spattered down onto the table, “A man with seven fingers will grind with blood instead of water, as the Rhymer spake.”

-“What... what even is going on here?”
+“What… what even is going on here?”
 Arthur was clearly out of his depth, and I must confess I was having trouble deciding who to shoot myself when suddenly the many faces squirming in the ectoplasm faded away to be replaced by a single stern-looking older man.

 “Arthur?
 Arthur my boy?
 It’s been so long, Arthur, I’ve missed you so much!”
 The voice came from a million miles away and somewhere right behind you at the same time.

 “Daddy?
-Is that... is that you?”
+Is that… is that you?”
 Arthur’s lip trembled.

 “Arthur?
 Steady now, Arthur, you know the rules—we don’t engage in conversation with Things from Beyond.”
 I licked my lips nervously as I added Arthur to the list of people I might have to shoot this afternoon.